 The First Increment milestone of Integrated Research and Monitoring Plan implementation has been achieved.
 The Program's Adaptive Management Plan is currently focused solely toward evaluation of two competing management strategies (flow-sediment-mechanical, and mechanical) that contemplate a single flow management action (short-duration-high-flows).
 The Program has evaluated the ability of SDHF to create suitable tern and plover nesting habitat and is nearing completion of an analysis of the ability of SDHF to maintain suitably-wide unvegetated widths for whooping cranes.
 Due to their absence from the AMP, the Program has not examined target flows.
-The AMP will be updated to include evaluation of relevant target flows11 during the First Increment Extension.
-The update will also shift the AMP focus away from testing of two competing management strategies toward testing of individual flow, sediment, and mechanical management actions.
-This update will occur prior to the beginning of the Extension in the year 2020 and will include the use of tools such as Structured Decision Making (SDM) to evaluate
+In preparation of the First increment extension or by the second year of the extension, tThe AMP will be updated to include evaluation of flows needed by the relevant target species and species habitat and the first increment extension.
+The update will also